luniballony/Solar_System_Graphic_Representation/README.md

 # Solar_System_Graphic_Representation
  html page that represents the Solar System.

+ This program includes multiple interactions:
+ - Slider to control amount of stars
+ - Slider to control planets movement speed
+ - Button to switch between Daytime/Nighttime on planet Earth
+ - Button for realistic mode:
+    - Planets get a realistic size ?
+    - Planets get a closer to realistic speed
+    - No rings
+    - Planets get a realistic distance between each other

 Features to add:
-- create slider to control speed
 - option for realistic version
     - botton to remove rings
     - realistic movement speed
-    - realistic size
-    - realistic distances
+    - realistic distances (in progress)

 Optimizations: